 The modern Chinese language forms the basis from which one can pursue any aspect of Chinese studies and is given high priority throughout the course, with students being taught not only the skills of reading and writing, but also spoken Chinese with a focus on dialogue, interpreting and oral presentations.
 A training in Classical Chinese, which is not only a key to understanding traditional China but a significant element in the modern written language, is another central component of the course.

 The Chinese course lasts four years, and is structured in two main parts, with important University examinations at the end of the first year (Prelims) and the fourth year (Finals).
 Students spend the whole of their second year at Peking University.

 The main emphasis in the first year is on building a sound basic knowledge of contemporary written and spoken Chinese, which involves at least ten hours a week of classroom and tutorial teaching, including language laboratory work.
 A further three hours a week are devoted to the study of the language of Ancient China.
 By the end of the first year students are ready to tackle intensive reading of both modern and classical texts.
 Throughout their first year students also attend lectures and receive tutorials on the history, institutions and culture of China, involving extensive background reading and training in essay writing.

 Following the Prelims examination, all undergraduates spend their second in Taipei or Beijing.
 Recently, students have attended a course at Peking University which has been especially designed for Oxford’s undergraduates.
 The Year Abroad may also be taught at Peking University.
 Living and studying in a Chinese environment enables students to make rapid progress in all aspects of the modern language.
 Meanwhile, the course at Peking University also continues to build on the first year training in the Classical language through the study of Tang poetry and early philosophical texts.
-For more information on the Year Abroad, please refer to this webpage.
+For more information on the Year Abroad, please refer to the course handbook.